dhananjaipai/vscode-faster-format-with-cli/README.md

 > [!TIP]
 > - Use `Developer: Set Log Level...` command to set the level to `Debug` to get additional logs from the output channel `fasterFormatWithCLI` for debugging

+- Language `[jsonc] - JSON with comments` not supported due to [issues with VSCode settings.json](https://github.com/dhananjaipai/vscode-faster-format-with-cli/issues/3)

 - Only supports working with files that are present on the filesystem - ie, `New` files that have never been saved will not be formatted.
 - When using the `overwrite` mode, the file should be saved before formatting, or can cause conflicts - since CLI overwrites the source file.
 Recommendation is to use `overwrite` mode only with `editor.formatOnSave = true` Setting.